wwwwwwzh/Notes/Logs.md

 ### Linux Commands
 - df -h: view storage devices
 - du -sh: view directory size
-- scp -r /path/to/directory someuser@serverB:/path/to/files/
+- scp -r /path/to/directory someuser@serverB:/path/to/files/: copies the directory itself into files folder
+- cp -r ~/folder1/. ~/new_folder1: copies contents of folder1 to a new folder (will create if not exist)

 -------------------------------------------------------------------------------------------------------------------------------